V4M0N0S/wow-autothanks/README.md

-# [World of Wacraft Addon] AutoThanks!
+# [World of Warcraft Addon] AutoThanks!
-This is a simple little addon that should take away the most tedious task in WoW: Saying thank you when you get revived.
+This is a simple little addon that should take away the most tedious task in WoW:

+Saying thank you when you get revived.

 ## Install via Curseforge
 Just install via Curseforge Client: https://www.curseforge.com/wow/addons/autothanks